impanyu/leetcode3/docs/trie.md

 ## [527.
 Word Abbreviation](https://leetcode.com/problems/word-abbreviation/)
 1. first abbrev each word
 2. find the collision and solve the collision with prefix in a trie
+3. each word add and search from index 1, can also start from 0, but pay attention to skip 0, otherwise for group with only 1 word, the output will not include the first letter

 ```c++
 class TrieNode{